Gui Santos: Miscellaneous

-Gui Carvalho was one of the Brazilian representatives at Basketball Without Borders, a camp held by FIBA and the NBA that brought together 64 prospects from Latin America for training sessions in the city of Medellín (Colombia), and also at the FIBA Americas Youth Elite Camp, that happened in Campinas, Brazil at the end of 2018.
+Santos was one of the Brazilian representatives at Basketball Without Borders, a camp held by FIBA and the NBA that brought together 64 prospects from Latin America for training sessions in the city of Medellín (Colombia), and also at the FIBA Americas Youth Elite Camp, that happened in Campinas, Brazil at the end of 2018.

-According to the Brazilian news site O TEMPO, Carvalho is the Darling of the Crowd (um xodó da torcida).

-Gui recalls that especially the support of Minas teammates Alex Garcia and Leandro Barbosa helped him shape his game and reach success.
+He recalls that especially the support of Minas teammates Alex Garcia and Leandro Barbosa, helped him shape his game and reach success.

 Personal life

 Santos' father, Deivisson, is a former professional basketball player who played five seasons in the NBB.
 His mother, Lucineide, was also a basketball player.